 The second legislative proposal relating to the taxation of digital activities that was adopted by the EU Commission in March 2018 (see 9.12 Taxation of Digital Economy Businesses) sought to impose an interim digital tax but was rejected at the EU finance ministers' meeting in March 2019.
-As one of the opposing EU members, Germany had rejected the proposed European digital tax in order not to pre-empt an international solution at G20 level in 2020; the USA withdrew from negotiations on a digital tax with the EU in June 2020.
-Should the efforts at an international level fail, Germany is considering a European or even national solution.
+As one of the opposing EU members, Germany had rejected the proposed European digital tax in order not to pre-empt an international solution at G20 level.
+With the publication of the EU directive to ensure a minimum level of taxation of multinational enterprise groups (see 9.2 Government Attitudes), which is intended to target digital taxes are no longer expected.